 So I started this blog knowing that it would take some time to build and knowing that it would be mostly fitness related.

-But like I said, I started talking to more people about health and fitness and realized that blogging can be more than a tool for accountability.
+But as I said, I started talking to more people about health and fitness and realized that blogging can be more than a tool for accountability.
 It can be used for making money, too – no matter who you are.

 P.S.
 This post contains affiliate links.
 If you choose to make a purchase using my link (at no extra cost) I may receive a commission.
 Read more about that here.